-The MS Completion program in Midwifery allows the practicing midwife, Board Certified by the AMCB to validate and expand the professional competencies and skills needed for today’s health care environment.
+The M.S. in Midwifery Completion program allows the practicing midwife, Board Certified by the AMCB to validate and expand the professional competencies and skills needed for today’s health care environment.
 We make it convenient to earn your graduate degree.

 Our midwifery education program was designed from the beginning as a distance-learning program that would value — and build upon — your previous midwifery education and practice.
 Successful students of distance-learning programs are self-motivated and disciplined.